The most basic crackers consist of wheat, water, and salt.

 - Other cheese products: Some crackers contain cheese or other cheese products like whey.

 All of these are what most people would consider vegan.

 The only real grey area is that a few use enriched flour, which contains iron (can come from plant or animal sources).
 Most vegans would consider enriched flour vegan, so I’ve included those brands here.

 I’ll point out anything like that for each brand in case you have a different view on the matter.

 Finally, where can you buy these crackers?
 You can find several of them at Whole Foods Market, but you can usually find at least 1 at most major grocery stores.

-Most flavors are just flour, oil, and salt, which makes them clearly vegan.
+Most other flavors are just flour, oil, and salt, which makes them clearly vegan.